-This anniversary post focuses on the 11 dogs aboard and their owners.
+Much has been written about the people, the survivors and the victims.
+This post focuses on the dogs and their owners.

-The Airedale Kitty and John J. Astor V
+Kitty the Airedale and John J. Astor IV

 |The Astors and Kitty|

-Astor, 47, rankled society when he divorced his first wife Ava in 1909 and married 19-year-old Madeline Force in 1912.
-To escape public attention, the Astors took an extended honeymoon to Paris and Egypt with Kitty in tow.
+John Jacob Astor, 47, rankled society when he divorced his first wife Ava in 1909 and married 19-year-old Madeline Force in 1912.
+To escape attention, the Astors took an extended honeymoon to Paris and Egypt with Kitty.

-When Mrs. Astor became pregnant, they decided to return to New York on the maiden voyage of the Titanic.
+They decided to return to New York when Mrs. Astor became pregnant.
 The Astors were among the wealthiest of the Titanic passengers.
-Their $50,000 stateroom included working fireplaces and adjoining servants quarters.
+Their $50,000 stateroom included working fireplaces and connecting servants quarters.

-Astor initially downplayed the collision with the iceberg to his wife.
-When the first class passengers began gathering on the boat deck, the Astors put on life jackets.
-They waited on mechanical horses in the gym with other passengers.
+John and Madeline Astor, like many passengers, didn’t believe the ship was sinking.
+As the first class passengers gathered on the boat deck, the Astors put on life jackets.
+They waited on mechanical horses in the gym.

-He helped his wife to life boat 4 and asked Second Officer Charles Lightoller if he could go with her because of her delicate condition.
+Astor helped his wife into Lifeboat 4, dangling six stories above the water.
+Because of her pregnancy, he asked Second Officer Charles Lightoller if he could go with her.
 He was calm when Lightoller said no, women and children were to go in the boats first.
 He threw his gloves to his wife, stood back and lit a cigarette.
-Madeline Astor’s last memory was seeing him on deck with Kitty pacing beside him.
+Madeline Astor’s last saw him on deck with Kitty pacing nearby.

 Gamin (Gamon) de Pycombe and Robert W. Daniel, 27

-Daniel also is sometimes credited with opening up the kennel doors before the ship sank.
-He jumped into the 31 degree water with George and Harry Widener just before the ship went down.
+Daniel jumped into the 31 degree water with father and son George and Harry Widener just before the ship went down.

-Daniel and his companions beat the odds.
-They were picked up by lifeboat 3.
-Daniel put in a $750 claim for his champion dog in a lawsuit after the disaster.
+Daniel was picked up by Lifeboat 3.
+Daniel put in a $750 claim for his newly purchased champion French bulldog in a lawsuit after the disaster.
 He eventually became a member of the Virginia State Senate and died in 1940.

 Pekingese Sun Yat Sen and Myra and Henry Sleeper Harper, 48